quidmonkey/Box2D-Collision-Plugin/README.md

 Simply include this plugin in your main.js, and it seamleesly integrates with Impact's collision api.
 Both ```check``` and ```collideWith``` methods will be called as usual, and ```checkAgainst``` and ```type``` properties are both used to verify that the check method should be called.
 Only the ```collides``` is no longer meaningful, as Box2d uses its own collision resolution system.
 See the notes below regarding groupIndices and mask bits for additional info on how to use Box2d.

-Finally, a big thanks to both Xatruch and pixelpusher over on the [ImpactJS forums](http://impactjs.com/forums/code/box2d-collision-plugin) for helping with this rewrite of the plugin.
+Finally, a big thanks to Joncom, Xatruch and pixelpusher over on the [ImpactJS forums](http://impactjs.com/forums/code/box2d-collision-plugin) for helping with the rewrite of the plugin.
 This code is as much theirs as it is mine.

 ## Version 1.0